brettonw/namespace-include.js/README.md

 To put a fine point on it, the `require` paradigm as implemented is overkill.
 As an engineer, I should be able to make my own decisions about how I use the global namespace.
 Given that flexibility, I could just as easily decide to build objects to manage the namespaces myself.
 Aside from being pedantic, the `require` idiom imposes an undesirable coding style that results in Node.js specific module declarations.

-So... enter "namespace-include.js", when you just want to execute another Javascript file in the global context.
+So... enter "namespace-include.js", when you just want to include another Javascript file in the global context.